owlbarn/tutorial/book/case-nst/README.md

 ## Fast Style Transfer

 One disadvantage of NST is that it could take a very long time to rendering an image, and if you want to change to another content or style image, then you have to wait a long time for the training again.
 If you want to render some of your best (or worst) selfies fast and send to your friends, NST is perhaps not a perfect choice.

 This problem then leads to another application: Fast Neural Style Transfer (FST).
 FST sacrifice certain degrees of flexibility, which is that you cannot choose style images at will.
-But as a result, you only need to feed your content image to a DNN, finish an inference pass, and then the output will be the rendered styled image as you expected!
+But as a result, you only need to feed your content image to a DNN, finish an inference pass, and then the output will be the rendered styled image as you expected.
 The best part is that, one inference pass is much much faster that keep running a training phase.

 ### Building FST Network

-Paper: [@Johnson2016Perceptual]
+The Fast Style Transfer network is proposed in [@Johnson2016Perceptual].

-The authors propose to build and train an image transformation net.
+The authors propose to build and train an *image transformation network*.
-A short background on image transform net.
-The whole systems is shown in [@fig:case-nst:fst].
+Image transformation is not a totally new idea.
+It takes some input image and transforms it into a certain output image.
+One way to do that is to train a feed-forward CNN.
+This method is applied in different applications such as colourising grayscale photo or image segmentation.
+In this work the author use the similar approach to solve the style transfer problem.

 ![System overview of the image transformation network and its training.](images/case-nst/fst.png "fst"){width=100% #fig:case-nst:fst}

+[@fig:case-nst:fst] shows a system overview of the image transformation network and its training.
+It can be divided into two part.
-The first part: the image transformation net.
+The first part includes the image transformation network architecture.
-Downsampling and upsampling to create image of original size.
-Two benefit.
+To synthesise an image of the same size as input image, it first uses down-sampling layers, and then then up-sampling layers.
+One benefit of first down-sampling images is to reduce the computation, which enables building a deeper network.
+We have already seen this design principle in the image detection case chapter.

-Instead of using the normal pooling, the convolution is used.
+Instead of using the normal pooling or upsampling layer in CNN, here the convolution layers are used for down/up-sampling.
-Transpose convolution is used for upsampling.
-Transpose convolution: ...

-Based on the [TensorFlow implementation](https://github.com/lengstrom/fast-style-transfer), we have implemented a FST application in Owl, and it's not complicated.
-Here is the network structure:
+We want to keep the image information as much as possible during the whole transformation process.
+Specifically, we use the transpose convolution for the upsampling.
+It goes the opposite direction of a normal convolution, from small feature size to larger one, and still maintains the connectivity pattern in convolution.

 ```ocaml env=case-nst:fst
 open Owl